 Holy Cross Among National Leaders In Graduation Success Rate

-The Crusader programs to post perfect graduation rates were baseball, men's basketball, women's basketball, women's cross country, field hockey, women's golf, men's ice hockey, women's ice hockey, women's lacrosse, women's rowing, men's soccer, women's soccer, softball, men's swimming and diving, women's swimming and diving, men's tennis, women's tennis, women's indoor track and field, women's outdoor track and field, and volleyball.
+Sixteen of Holy Cross’ athletic teams achieved a perfect 100 percent graduation rate.
+The Crusader programs to post perfect graduation rates were men’s basketball, women’s basketball, women’s cross country, field hockey, women’s lacrosse, women’s rowing, men’s soccer, women’s soccer, softball, men’s swimming and diving, women’s swimming and diving, men’s tennis, women’s tennis, women’s indoor track and field, women’s outdoor track and field and volleyball.

 To view the complete NCAA report on Holy Cross' Graduation Success Rates, click here.

 For the NCAA’s searchable Graduation Success Rate database, click here.